 And here’s a photo after I polished these frets with Göldo/Hosco fret polishing rubbers.

 It definitely works and I can’t wait to try this on my other guitars!
-The only problem is that it leaves some residue just like what you would have with regular rubbers/erasers, but smaller particles.
+The only problem is that it leaves some residue just like what you would have with regular rubbers/erasers, but with smaller particles.

-You had better be prepared for a good clean up!
+You had better be prepared for a good clean-up!
 Fortunately, cleaning a gloss maple fingerboard is pretty easy.
 You can just use regular guitar polish products.
 However, I am not sure how this should be done with unfinished ebony or rosewood fingerboards.
 Once I have tried this on my other guitars, I will surely update this part of the content. 🙂

 As you can see in the video, Göldo polishing rubber turns grey/black immediately when used.
 It’s an indication of a successful fraction for sure and is nothing to be worried about.
 But you may complain about the residue it leaves behind.